-- 2.1 The Committee is asked to:

-- Note the findings to date

-- Consider the issues raised and provide comment on the options and priorities which will inform the recommendations and way forward.
+- Note the findings to date - Consider the issues raised and provide comment on the options and priorities which will inform the recommendations and way forward.

-- 3.0 Main report

-- 3.1 Key Issues
+3.1 Key Issues

 The City has already developed a successful track-record in attracting FDI and specialisms are emerging in the fields of Financial Technology, Financial & Legal Services, Creative & Digital Industries, Cyber Security, Green Tech and Life & Health Sciences.
 The attractiveness of Belfast as a business investment destination is evidenced through accolades such as: